bollwyvl/fragile/README.md

 care about as a test case.

 # Roadmap
-This project sprang from general involvment in open source projects, but also to support ongoing research into free/libre open source communities.
+This project sprang from general interest in open source projects, but also to support ongoing research into free/libre open source communities.
 One short-term goal in forming the bulk of the experimentation data for a paper/competition entry/workshop at one or more conferences.